-17.2.3 Basic Specification Policy
+16.1.3 Basic Specification Policy

 Some of CDOT's established policies for the development and use of construction specifications are described below.
-These policies are based on federal and state laws and regulations, CDOT Policy and Procedural Directives, directions from the Chief Engineer, and established CDOT practice.
+These policies are based on Federal and State laws and regulations, CDOT Policy and Procedural Directives, directions from the Chief Engineer, and established CDOT practice.

-17.2.3.1 Standards and Specifications Unit
+16.1.3.1 Standards and Specifications Unit

-The Standards and Specifications Unit in the CDOT Project Development Branch oversees the development and implementation of construction specifications.
-This unit writes and revises the CDOT Standard Specifications for Road and Bridge Construction (commonly called the Standard Specifications) and CDOT Supplemental Specifications, issues Standard Special Provisions, and prepares or reviews Project Special Provisions.
-Note that the Standard Specifications are updated every few years.
+The Standards and Specifications Unit in the CDOT Project Development Branch is charged with overseeing the development and implementation of construction specifications.
+This unit writes and revises the CDOT Standard Specifications for Road and Bridge Construction (1) (commonly called the Standard Specifications) and CDOT Supplemental Specifications, issues Standard Special Provisions, and prepares or reviews Project Special Provisions.